QubesOS/qubes-core-agent-linux/doc/vm-tools/qvm-copy.rst

 NAME
 ====
 qvm-copy - copy specified files to a destination VM.
 Prompt user to select a destination VM.
+Does not work in dom0.

 SYNOPSIS
 ========